Terrigal

 8. Dive a world-class shipwreck or watch for whales

-Just off the coast of Terrigal, 32 metres deep, sits a shipwreck – the ex-HMAS Adelaide – which has been transformed into an artificial reef and world-class dive attraction.
-Home to a healthy marine community of rays, fish and octopus, you can book a personal diving trip to the shipwreck with Pro-Dive Central Coast.
+Just off the coast of Terrigal, 32 metres deep, sits a shipwreck, the ex-HMAS Adelaide, which has been transformed into an artificial reef and world-class dive attraction.
+Home to a healthy marine community of rays, fish and octopus, you can book a personal diving trip to the shipwreck with Central Coast Divers.
 Alternatively, stay above the surface and book a dolphin or whale-watching adventure (between May to November), with Andrew Jones, owner and skipper of Terrigal Ocean Tours.

 Image with caption